bluesky/ophyd/docs/user/explanations/staging.rst

 For this, ophyd provides a convenience, ``stage_sigs`` --- a dictionary mapping signals to desired values.
-The device reads the initial values of these signals, stashes them, changes them to the desired value, and then restore the initial value when the device is unstaged.
+The device reads the initial values of these signals, stashes them, changes them to the desired value, and then restores the initial value when the device is unstaged.
 It is best to customize ``stage_sigs`` in the device's ``__init__`` method, like so:

 .. code:: python